horizon-ab/congenial-tribble/_posts/2022-11-08-trimester1notes.md

 ---
-title: Trimester 1 Notes (Units 1-6)
+title: Trimester 1 Notes (Units 1-10)
-description: Notes on all of the units covered so far
+description: Notes on all of the units covered
 toc: true
 comments: true
 layout: post